Quansight-Labs/pytest-run-parallel/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with `uv run pytest`, please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with `uv run pytest`.
+If you want to run `pytest` with coverage enabled you can run `uv run coverage run` and then `uv run coverage report -m` to get the coverage report.
+Please ensure the coverage at least stays the same before you submit a pull request.

 ## License